MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsMeetingTemplatePermissionPolicy.md

 PS> $hiddentemplate_2 = New-CsTeamsHiddenMeetingTemplate -Id firstparty_e514e598-fba6-4e1f-b8b3-138dd3bca748
 ```

-The next step would be to create the policy instance
+The next step would be to create the policy instance.

 ```powershell
 PS> New-CsTeamsMeetingTemplatePermissionPolicy -Identity Test_Policy -HiddenMeetingTemplates @($hiddentemplate_1, $hiddentemplate_2) -Description "This is a test policy"